wolfvswhale/wolfvswhale/README.md

 ## Elsewhere

+## Elsewhere

+I write up what I find at **[wolfvswhale.github.io](https://wolfvswhale.github.io)** — short, evidence-first reviews of how machine-text detection gets evaluated, each one linking the code and data behind it.

 Long-form historical documentary on YouTube, where I do the research, the script, the edit, and the publish.
 Books on Amazon under two names.
 Four years as a digital court reporter before any of this, which is where I learned that a transcript is a product and accuracy is the whole product.

 ## Working with

 Python, JavaScript, Node.
 Claude Code and agentic tooling daily. n8n and Airtable for automation.
 Remotion, Replicate, ElevenLabs for generative media.
 React Native and EAS for the iOS side.

 Open to remote work.
-Reachable through GitHub.
+Best reached at jesselyell1@gmail.com